Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Conclusion

 \section{Conclusion}

-We presented \textsc{ASEGR}, a framework that equips sequential recommendation with sensory signals distilled from user reviews.
-A large language model extracts sensory attributes from review text, and a compact student encoder maps items into a lightweight sensory embedding space.
-This design enables recommender models to use information about how products look, feel, smell, taste, or sound without requiring an LLM at runtime.
-Experiments across multiple product categories show that sensory embeddings improve ranking accuracy and support more transparent explanations grounded in human language.
+We presented \textsc{ASER}, a sensory-aware sequential recommendation framework that connects review language with item-side representation learning.
+Instead of using review text as an unconstrained embedding source, \textsc{ASER} extracts structured sensory attributes from product reviews, distills them into a compact facet-aware student encoder, and injects the resulting sensory embeddings into standard sequential recommenders.
+This design allows recommendation models to use information about how products look, feel, smell, taste, or sound, while avoiding LLM inference at recommendation time.

-This work suggests several directions for future research.
-One direction is to expand extraction beyond sensory aspects to functional attributes and situational context.
-Examples include whether an item is suitable for hiking or suitable for office use.
-These signals can be distilled in the same way and injected through the same integration operator.
-Another direction is multi-domain training with a single unified model.
-Rather than training separate models per domain, a unified model can be trained on multi-domain data while using sensory embeddings as a shared representation.
-Our preliminary results indicate that this approach can improve generalization when behavioral signals are sparse.

-A further direction is explanation-aware feedback.
-In addition to item-level feedback, users can provide feedback on specific attributes they liked or disliked.
-The system can then update the user representation in sensory space.
-For example, if a user consistently rejects items described as floral, the model can reduce the contribution of floral-related dimensions in future rankings.

-From a language processing perspective, the framework demonstrates how structured outputs from large language models can be integrated into an end-to-end recommendation pipeline.
-Future work can improve extraction quality by refining prompts, adding verification steps, or using multi-pass extraction to recover missed attributes.
-A teacher model can also be augmented with a second model that checks consistency, removes unsupported claims, and increases recall while preserving evidence grounding.

-Finally, the extracted attributes enable user-facing explanations.
-Recommendations can be explained using concise attribute phrases supported by review evidence, such as recommended because it is unscented and lightweight and aligns with past preferences.
-We plan to evaluate these explanations with user studies that measure perceived usefulness, satisfaction, and trust.

-In summary, \textsc{ASEGR} bridges review language and sequential recommendation through sensory grounding.
-The results indicate that this bridge is practical and beneficial, and it moves recommendation closer to the way people describe products and make decisions.
+The main contribution of this work is threefold.
+First, we introduce a sensory-only extraction schema that converts unstructured review text into evidence-grounded attribute--value records with polarity, negation, and confidence metadata.
+Second, we propose a facet-aware student distillation framework that decomposes teacher supervision into visual, tactile, auditory, olfactory, and gustatory facets, enabling reusable item-level sensory representations.
+Third, we show that these representations can be integrated into diverse sequential recommenders through a simple early-fusion mechanism without changing the backbone architecture.
+Across five Amazon domains and four representative backbones, sensory-enhanced models improve over their matched non-sensory counterparts in 19 of 20 domain--backbone pairs for both HR@10 and NDCG@10, with average relative gains of 7.9\% in HR@10 and 11.2\% in NDCG@10.
+These results indicate that linguistically grounded sensory representations provide complementary information beyond matched non-sensory inputs and behavioral interaction patterns.